DavenderSparkle/ArchCustomInstaller/README.md

 ## How to use
 > [!IMPORTANT]
-> This scripts are currently intended for SATA drives, feel free to modify them to modify them to match NVME/VDB format acording to your needs
+> This scripts are currently intended for SATA drives, feel free to modify them to NVME/VDB format acording to your needs
 > Soon (or later) I'll try to modify it to support more drive types

 ### Booting ArchLinux.iso